Monahill Memories

 There were also two boarding houses below the houses where other coal miners lived.
 Somogyi a Hungarian family ran them.

-The Hungarian families who lived on the left hill were, Kish who lived in a two story house.
-Kuber who lived in a two story house, Tarkany, Vespremi, Bahus and Bachlar all lived in four room houses.
+The Hungarian families who lived on the left hill were Kish who lived in a two-story house.
+Kuber lived in a two-story house, Tarkany, Vespremi, Bahus and Bachlar all lived in four-room houses.
 McCalvin was one of the families living on the right hill.

 The community had its own hand water pump.
 It had a long metal pipe driven down about a 100′.
 Concrete was put around the top of the ground where the pump was located.
 The women and children spent many hours during the morning hauling the water to their homes to use for the washing of clothes and their bathes and for drinking.